 The practical and personal life skills you develop through experiential learning on your gap year can set you up for success in many areas of your life.

 Learning a language during your gap year abroad will enable you to add a valuable skill to your resume.
 It can also improve your communication skills and open up more opportunities for deeper cultural exchange.

-In today’s globalised world, speaking a second language is a highly sought-after skill in the workplace.
-Intercultural communication is essential in international business.
+In today’s globalised world, speaking a second language is a highly sought-after skill in the workplace, and intercultural communication is essential in international business.

-GVI’s teaching internship in Costa Rica is one example of a great opportunity to learn conversational Spanish while contributing towards a positive impact abroad.
+GVI’s teaching internship in Costa Rica is one example of a great opportunity to learn conversational Spanish while contributing towards an impactful program abroad.

 Teaching during your gap year abroad may have you learning just as much as your students.
-You can master valuable soft skills, such as organisational skills, time management, adapting to working with a range of personalities, and learning how to remain calm under pressure.
+You can master valuable soft skills, such as organisational skills, time management, adapting to working with a range of personalities, and remaining calm under pressure.

-The duties that come with teaching will quickly help you get comfortable taking on more and more responsibility.
-This can help give you the clarity and confidence you need to make bigger career choices.
+The duties that come with teaching will quickly help you get comfortable taking on more responsibility.
+This can help give you the clarity and confidence you need to make important career choices.

 There are so many options when it comes to things to do in a gap year.
-So there’s really no excuse why your gap year abroad shouldn’t be one for the history books.
+So, there’s really no excuse why your gap year abroad shouldn’t be one for the books.